swagger-model-validator/swagger-model-validator/readme.md

 Simple add the property ```'x-nullable': true``` to your definition of a required property to allow the value of null to pass validation.
 This has no effect on any property that is not required.

+## Skip validation of a single field
+From 3.0.1 you can add a custom specification to prevent a field being validated.

+Simply add the property ```'x-do-not-validate': true``` to your  definition of a property to prevent the property being validated.

 ## Custom Field Validators
 You can add a custom field validator for a model to the validator from version 1.0.3 onwards.
 This allows you to add a function that will be called for any specific field that you need validated with extra rules.